In Colour (2018-present)

 Colour – Identity - History

-In Colour is the exciting and uplifting, yet thought-provoking show by Swing Circus, available as a 45-minute outdoor spectacle, or an approximately 65-minute indoor creation of dance, circus and theatre.
+In Colour is the exciting and uplifting, yet thought-provoking show by Swing Circus, it will be available in 2022 as a 45-minute outdoor spectacle, or an approximately 65-minute indoor creation of dance, circus and theatre.

 With a cast of five diverse performers, it offers unique and skillful entertainment, while talking about the important and current issue of racism during in the past and today.